 Halloween Cat Cake

-At last, a healthy sugar free, gluten free cake to make for different occassions, that tastes great!
-This nutritious cake will not spike the children’s sugar levels and can be enjoyed by the whole family.
-Bake in a round spring form cake pan to make the cat cake and decorate with your favourite halloween items!
+At last...a healthy, sugar free, gluten free cake to make for different occasions, that truly tastes great!
+This nutritious cake won't spike the children's sugar levels, so makes a really good cake for a kid's party, but can be enjoyed by the whole family.
+Bake in a round spring form cake pan to make the head and body of the cat, then let your imagination go wild and decorate with your favourite halloween items!

 - 250g almond meal

 - 125g Perfect Sweet® xylitol

 - 4 X-large egg yolks

 - 100ml orange juice, freshly squeezed (approx. 1 ½ large oranges)

 - 2 X-large egg whites

 - 90g Perfect Sweet® xylitol or to taste

 - 2 tablespoons pure cacao or good quality cocoa powder